moraesc/arabic-dialect-dict/README.md

 the way that Arabs actually speak.

 # About: #
-An Arabic Dialect Dictionary created using Django.
+This dictionary, developed using Django, aims to bridge the gap between these dialects.
 Any user can search for Arabic to English or English to Arabic definitions and see results in Levantine, Gulf, or Egyptian.
 Only users with registered accounts can add entries, but they can only add entries for dialects of which they are native speakers.
 All users can comment on entries.
-Crowdsourcing vocabulary is the best way to capture these living dialects.
+We believe that crowdsourcing vocabulary is the best way to capture these living dialects.

 # Collaborators: #
 Camilla Moraes

+Sam Wexler